About Teaching English in Portugal

 Schools are becoming less likely to hire teachers without work papers and are becoming less willing to help obtain them.
 If a non-EU citizen is able to find an employer who will sponsor them for a work visa, they can apply through the local labor office but expect the process to be quite long.
 It is also common in Portugal for teachers to be self-employed and work on a freelance basis, which is much less difficult if you are an EU citizen.

-Wages are not high but teachers can sustain a comfortable lifestyle and to cover expenses.
-Many teachers take on private students on the side to make extra money.
-Schools typically offer around 20-25 hours per week of work, leaving you plenty of opportunity to travel and explore.
+Wages are not high but teachers can sustain a comfortable lifestyle and cover their expenses.
+Many teachers take on private students on the side or teach English online to make extra money.
+Schools typically offer around 20-25 hours per week of work, leaving you plenty of opportunities to travel and explore.
 English teachers need to have a BA to teach in Portugal, and a TEFL certification is absolutely necessary as well.
 Major cities for English teaching jobs are Lisbon, Oporto, Coimbra, Braga.